tzislam/Dashing/README.md

 # Dashing
-A programmable and extenddable framework for understanding the resource utilization behaviors of HPC applications, especially while scaling on a node.
+A programmable and extendable framework for understanding the resource utilization behaviors of HPC applications, especially while scaling on a node.

 # About
 Many HPC application scientists create their own in-house tools for the analysis and visualization of the performance of their scientific applications.
 Towards this goal, we present Dashing--a framework of interpretable machine learning techniques for understanding the resource utilization behaviors of HPC applications and conducting quantitative comparison of performance between applications.
 Dashing provides a highly configurable ML pipeline, present the breakdown of factors impacting the on-node scalability of applications in an intuitively hierarchical format.
 Provided with performance metrics in HDF5 or CSV format, Dashing can generate analysis reports, performance statistics and several visualizations to assist with optimizing any application.